rust-lang/rust-wiki-backup/Note-style-guide.md

 }
 ```

-Only use inner doc comments to document crates and file-level modules.
+Only use inner doc comments to document crates and file-level modules:

 ```
 //!
 The core library.